ToJans/tojans.github.com/content/posts/software-estimates-done-right/index.md

 To convert from one to the other, we divide by the area of the standard uniform distribution (1), and multiply with the area of the Gaussian distribution (&Sqrt; &Pi;).
 Note that all tasks still have a mean and median of 1, but we introduced the standard deviation.

-Now, let's assume you also need to interact with another organisation that has control over the API for every task, and that you will estimate this with an overhead multiplier of 30% if everything goes well (so estimates should be multiplied by 1.3).
+Now, let's assume you also need to interact with another organization that has control over the API for every task, and that you will estimate this with an overhead multiplier of 30% if everything goes well (so estimates should be multiplied by 1.3).
 As you have not worked with the provider before, your estimate will probably not have a uniform distribution but a Gaussian distribution, so multiply with (&Sqrt; &Pi;) again.

 So the actual estimate for our integration task would be: